drupalcorn/guide/docs/camp-planning/website_content.md

 Sponsors are usually listed on a sponsor listing page with just their logo linked to the node, grouped by Type.
 [Example](http://2018.drupalcorn.org/sponsors/index.html).
 Platinum sponsors can also be displayed in a block that is displayed on all pages of the site.

 ## Schedule
+**Timeslot**

+Each "item" in the schedule will need a timeslot.
+This could be a taxonomy vocabulary.
+We define time slot terms for when events can happen.
+For example "Thursday 8am to 9am", and "Thursday 9am to noon", etc. As a taxonomy term, we can weight the terms in chronological order and later display associated nodes/entities grouped by time slots on a schedule view.

+**Schedule Item**

+Each item could be a Session, Training, or Other  (like Lunch or Registration, Sprint or Party).
+These could be different entity types with shared fields for Timeslot and Description.
+So it can be listed together on the schedule view.

 ## Sessions
 ## Users
 ## Other Considerations